3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_directives_and_nested_controllers.md

 </body>
 ```

 Now, how do we get the data our controller has access to?
+We'll use the `controller as` syntax.

 ```html
 <body ng-controller="TodosController as todos">